 The leaves can be used in a variety of ways and have a strong celery flavor.
 They look almost exactly like flat-leaved parsley.
 Plants get to about 18 inches (46 cm.) in height.

 Smallage blooms with insignificant white flowers followed by seeds that are often used to make celery salt.
 The herb is said to repel some insects, such as cabbage white butterfly.
 This makes them useful as a companion plant near plants in the Brassica family.

 The Renaissance magician Agrippa noted that smallage was useful in conjunction with other herbs and burned it as an incense to either dispel or gather together spirits.
 The ancient Romans related smallage to death and used it in their funeral wreaths.
 The ancient Egyptians also connected the herb with death and wove it into funerary wreaths.
-It was also said to have been worn around King Tutankhamen’s neck.
+It was said to have been worn around King Tutankhamen’s neck as well.

 It is variously said to be calming and sedating or sexually stimulating and arousing, depending upon the century.
 Gout sufferers have used wild celery to reduce the uric acid levels in their blood, as the herb contains several anti-inflammatories.

 Smallage herb is not only referred to as wild celery but also as marsh parsley and leaf celery.
 The celery we know today was created by selective breeding throughout the 17th and 18th centuries.

 How to Grow Wild Celery Plants

 Smallage is a biennial, which means that the plant will bloom and set seed in its second year.
 It is also sometimes grown as an annual down to 5 degrees F. (-15 C.) but it will survive in warmer regions as a biennial.

 Seeds can be started indoors and then transplanted outside once all danger of frost has passed for your area.
 Otherwise, start seeds outside soon after the last spring frost.